 “Noooo—that would be fome (boring)! ¿Cachái?”
 (Get it?)

 “See there?
 See that big sign that says ‘I Love Chile’?
-That’s it.”
+Drop me there please.”

 I fumbled for the right change, getting down to small coins.
 “No problem, whatever you have there, that’s fine.
 I don’t want you to be any later,” he said kindly.